25 Greatest Quarterbacks in NFL History

 Marino spent his entire 17-year career with the Miami Dolphins following a successful college career at Pitt.
 While he never won a Super Bowl, which hurts his status on this list to some degree, Marino did play in the big game (XIX) in just his second season as an NFL quarterback.
 He would go on to break countless passing records during his storied career.
 Many of his biggest records have since been surpassed, but he still holds several NFL passing records and literally every Dolphins passing record.
 Marino was named NFL Rookie of the Year in 1983 and NFL MVP in '84.
 He also is a six-time All-Pro selection and was invited to nine Pro Bowls.
 Marino is best known for his cannon arm and lightning-fast release.
 He will go down as one of the most prolific passers in NFL history.
 He was inducted into the Pro Football Hall of Fame in 2005.

 9. Steve Young, 1985-99

 Record 94-49 Playoff 8-6 Stat Total Comp 2,667 Att.
 4,149 % 64.3 Yard 33,124 TD 232 INT 107 Rat.
 96.8 GWD 17 Rush 4,239 TD 43

 Steve Young’s legacy might be even greater if he didn’t have to spend three years backing up Joe Montana in San Francisco.
 That, in addition to spending his first two seasons in the USFL (1984-85), and two more quarterbacking an abysmal Buccaneers team in 1985-86.
 Regardless, Young will still go down as one of the greatest quarterbacks to ever play the game.
 While he has three Super Bowl rings (XXIII, XXIV, XXIX) to his credit, only one of those came as a starting quarterback in Super Bowl XXIX.
 He was named MVP of that game, the capper to arguably the greatest season by a QB in NFL history.
 His resume also includes two NFL MVP Awards (1992 and '94), seven Pro Bowl selections and six All-Pro selections.
-His 96.8 passer rating ranks among the best all time, and Young’s 4,239 rushing yards ranks fourth among QBs.
+His 96.8 passer rating ranks among the best all-time, and Young’s 4,239 rushing yards ranks fifth all-time among QBs.
 The former 49er great is a member of the Pro Football Hall of Fame.

 7. Johnny Unitas, 1956-73